rashmisrm/MorphoGenie/dVAE/README.md

-# Train a VAE learn disentangled representations
+# Train a VAE to learn disentangled representations

-Pytorch implementation of FactorVAE proposed in Disentangling by Factorising, Kim et al.([http://arxiv.org/abs/1802.05983])
+Thisn is a Pytorch implementation of FactorVAE proposed in Disentangling by Factorising, Kim et al.([http://arxiv.org/abs/1802.05983])
 <br>

 ### Dependencies